stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson13/README.md

 - To join Strings and variables to patch text e.g., `System.out.println("Points awarded: " + points);`

 # IB Learning Outcomes
+- D.2.3 Define the term polymorphism.
+- D.2.6 Explain the advantages of polymorphism.
+- D.2.10 Explain the advantages of modularity in program development.

 ## Method Signature